ibmz-community-cloud/zML/README.md

     ![alt text](images/Picture87.png "Image")

-    1. Select the cell and Click ‘Cell’ -> ‘Run Cells’
+    1. A new Notebook cell will be inserted automatically.
+Select the first cell and Click ‘Cell’ -> ‘Run Cells’

     ![alt text](images/Picture88.png "Image")